 In addition to blood pressure, your blood volume can also contribute to head pain.
 If you suffer from severe anemia, you likely have low blood volume, inhibiting blood flow to the brain and making headaches worse when standing up because it becomes harder to pump blood to the brain.

 How Is an Orthostatic Headache Diagnosed?

 When you have an orthostatic headache, your doctor will often first want to rule out POTS or a CSF leak, which are the two most common causes of these headaches.

-To test for POTS, your doctor will likely have you complete a tilt table test or a standing test, which aim to see if POTS symptoms are triggered by body position.
+To test for POTS, your doctor will likely have you complete a tilt table test or a standing test, which aims to see if POTS symptoms are triggered by body position.

 The most common diagnostic test for a CSF leak is an MRI brain scan.
 Your doctor may also perform a CT cisternogram if they have difficulty determining the leak’s exact location.

 If your doctor has ruled out both POTS and a CSF leak, they will then assess for less common causes of positional headaches such as anemia, neck issues, or a brain tumor.